Depot News

 Amy Goldschlager, for Oprah Daily, has selected Claire Cooney’s Saint Death’s Daughter for her top 20 most transporting fantasy novels.
 Goldschlager notes the novel’s “morbid comedy, intricate wordplay,” and “sweetness and charm,” and she ranks Saint Death’s Daughter 11th on the list.

-Depot featured on local radio
+Depot featured on radio

 The Depot was featured on the Wayne Norman Show, WILI AM.
 Audio of Wayne’s 20-minute conversation with Anne is available here: https://media.transistor.fm/3bb41a75/a3f45216.mp3